Covid19 Employment Q&A for Employees & Contractors

 Know your rights: You are entitled to wages during the time your workplace is closed down.

-Apply for Employment Insurance or the Canada Emergency Response Benefit (CERB) immediately.
+Apply for Employment Insurance or the Canada Recovery Benefit (CRB) immediately.
 The federal government has also offered various programs to assist workers during these difficult times.
 Apply early for all available assistance.
 Look for other work in the meantime.

 If your workplace closes permanently, you will be entitled to your back wages and some additional compensation.
 But do not expect to receive funds quickly.
 You may find yourself competing with other creditors of your employer, including other workers, for wages you are owed.
 If an employer is no longer financially viable, there will not be enough assets to cover debts owed, including your compensation.

 Yes.
 The Government of Canada has added or expanded programs for workers that have lost their jobs.
-In particular, the government is transitioning from the CERB to a simplified EI program, effective October 3, 2020.
-If you are self-employed or a gig worker, and thus not eligible for EI, the Canada Recovery Benefit (CRB) provides $400 per week for up to 26 weeks, beginning September 27, 2020.
+If you are employed, you would normally qualify for the Canada Recovery Benefit (CRB), which replaced the CERB.
+If you are self-employed or a gig worker, and thus not eligible for EI, the CRB provides $400 per week for up to 26 weeks, beginning September 27, 2020.
 On that date, workers who contracted or were exposed to COVID-19 and their caregivers will be eligible for the Canada Recovery Sickness Benefit and Canada Recovery Caregiver Benefit, respectively.

 Government responses continue to evolve as circumstances change.
 Be sure to stay up to date by periodically checking these websites: